aws-samples/aws-serverless-workshop-innovator-island/README.md

 If you are using your own AWS account, this workshop uses AWS services that are mostly covered by the Free Tier allowance (if your account is less than 12 months old) but it may incur some costs.
 To minimize cost, make sure you deprovision and delete those resources when you are finished.

-**:loudspeaker: If you leave resources running in your account, you are liable for the costs incurred.**
+**:loudspeaker: You are liable for the costs incurred of running this workshop.**

 ### Next steps